 Just after Preslee’s funeral, and before the grief took over, I gave a few of Preslee’s belongings away.
 At the time I didn’t think much of it, and thought others would be happy to have a piece of Preslee’s life to remember her by.

 A few months later, I drastically wanted those items back.
 The thought of someone else having something that she had loved so much really upset me.
-I knew at the time I shouldn’t be so upset, so I shared my feelings with very few people, but I hated myself for giving away her things so freely.
+I knew at the time I shouldn’t be so upset, so I kept my feelings to myself, but I hated myself for giving away her things so freely.
 I thought about the Tickle Me Elmo I gave away ALL THE TIME.
 (My SIL told me from the moment I gave it to them that I could have it back at anytime, but I never asked)

 I’ve talked to many others who experienced the same feelings I felt.
 And later received the advice to wait at least six months before giving anything away.
 They told me I would have a better understanding of what items would mean the most to us.